12 Perfect Gift Ideas for Occupational Therapists

 Speaking of massages, a foam roller also does the trick when there isn’t time to make it to a massage or when current restrictions have us staying put for now.
 Foam rollers are designed for reaching myofascial release trigger points, such as the neck, back and legs, to strengthen and improve flexibility and overall health.
 For details on how to use it, there are tons of free YouTube videos like this one to show you.

-Foam rolling is one of my top recommendations (combined with yoga) for the aches and pains that come with the job.
-I personally like the more intense foam rollers with ridges (shown here), but softer ones are also readily available for people new to foam rolling.
+Foam rolling is one of my top recommendations (combined with yoga) for the aches and pains that come with being an occupational therapy practitioner.
+I personally like the more intense foam rollers with ridges (shown here), but softer ones without ridges are also readily available for anyone new to foam rolling.

 10. Bed Buddy Hot Pack